 But the low cost certainly helps make up for any limitations.
 This product is much more affordable than rival wireless options.

 Whichever version of this wireless adapter you get, it’s an amazing deal — well below what I’m used to paying for good quality rivals.

 The USB-C version of EZCast Pocket is $79.99.
 As the time of this writing, it’s available only from Amazon.

 The HDMI version is $74.99, and it’s in stock only at the EZCast website.

 Buy from: EZCast

-When shopping, be sure you’re buying the USB-C or HDMI version you want.
+When shopping, be sure you’re looking at the USB-C or HDMI version — whichever you want.
 It’s easy to get them mixed up online.